We have time to save the Great Barrier Reef from global warming

 The story of the crown-of-thorns starfish, which eats coral, pulls together the threads of man's role in destroying the reef.

-Farmers in Queensland use lots of fertiliser to grow sugarcane, a key crop.
+Farmers in Queensland use lots of fertiliser to grow sugar cane, a key crop.
 Some of the fertiliser makes its way to the reef, where the nitrogen in it prompts algal blooms.
-That, in turn, encourages a population boom in a type of starfish that eats algae as larvae before turning to coral for food as adults.
+That, in turn, encourages a population boom in starfish that eat algae as larvae before turning to coral for food as adults.

 Over the last three decades, the reef has been plagued by multiple explosions of the crown-of-thorns starfish population, including a current boom that's linked to high nitrogen levels.
 The rising starfish population comes as overfishing thins its natural predators, like the giant triton snail.